 Jade and Clay were raised alongside their parents as each mare gave birth, each foal was weaned, and each horse went into training.
 Jade's first word was the name of a very special yearling: “Max” and Clay's daredevil feats of “riding a wild horse” were never as risky as he made them out to be – the mares looked out for him and gladly let him climb all over them.

 We have since done many things with our horses, proving the true versatility of the breed.
 This includes: harness, team penning, polo, trail riding, and endurance.
-However, our greatest accomplishments have been in Dressage and the show ring.
+However, our greatest accomplishments have been in the show arena and Dressage ring.

-In 2007, Arabian Knight’s AK Heeza Tramp competed nationally in Western Pleasure, Horsemanship, and Trail.
-We returned to the National ring in 2012 with AK Lucy, who earned two Top Tens in Dressage.
+In 2007, Arabian Knight’s AK Heeza Tramp (left) competed nationally in Western Pleasure, Horsemanship, and Trail.
+We returned to the National ring in 2012 with AK Lucy (top), who earned two Top Tens in Dressage.
 We have also won numerous SAHA High Point awards in both the Western and Hunter divisions, as well as numerous high point awards at open breed Dressage shows and multiple Best Conditioned awards at endurance rides.

 We currently stand two once in a lifetime stallions AK Fazeer (by Imperial IM Mahal) and Color Me TooCool (by The Color of Fame) and continue to train, compete, and enjoy all equine activities!
 We are more than happy to answer any questions you may have and look forward to hearing from you.